cdhowie/Bitcoin-mining-proxy/README.markdown

 Upgrading
 ---------
 When upgrading the proxy software, make sure to inspect any changes to `htdocs/config.inc.php.sample` and apply them (with customizations) as needed to your local configuration.
 Failure to do this might result in errant behavior.

+You may additionally need to upgrade the database schema.
+To do this, feed the `database/migrate.sql` file to the database, either using something like phpMyAdmin or the `mysql` command-line client:

+    mysql -p -u user-name database-name < database/migrate.sql

+This script will apply any schema changes to your existing database safely.
+When run against a database with the latest version of the schema, it will do nothing.